deadlyvipers/dojo_rules/introduction.md

-im brandon favorite is js
+im brandon favorite is js and Ruby